Long considered the finest rubies known to humanity, Burmese rubies captivate with their life-affirming reds.

 During the 19th century, the British introduced many modern mining techniques to Burma concerning the mining of ruby.
 And, up until their abandonment of mining operations in the 1930’s these techniques were employed.
 These included mechanized methods such as water cannons.

-However, once the mines returned to the control of Burma, many of these methods were abandoned for traditional methods.
+However, once the mines returned to the control of Myanmar, many of these methods were abandoned for traditional methods.
 Strong arms, back, and a sturdy pick were once again the tools of the trade for many years.

 • Ruby ranks 9 on the Mohs scale of hardness.

 • High-quality material is famed for its "pigeon's blood" hue.
+Color is deep pinkish-red to red.